Eleonwra/elcardiocc-baseline-ner/README.md

 - **Tracking:** Experiment tracking, hyperparameter logging, and metric visualization were managed via **Weights & Biases (W&B)**.

 ## Preprocessing
-Step,Method / Tool,Details
-Segmentation,Keyword-driven,Splits documents into sections based on clinical headers.
+Documents were segmented into sections via a keyword-driven method based on clinical headers.
+Sentences were then split using Stanza and tokenized with a 384-token maximum length.
-Sentence Splitting,Stanza,Robust handling of Greek clinical abbreviations and irregular formats.
-Tokenization,WordPiece,Native mBERT tokenizer with a 384 token maximum length.

 ## Training
 The baseline system is built on the cased multilingual BERT-base architecture.
 The model was fine-tuned with a token-level classification head to perform NER under the BIO2 tagging scheme.